Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Audio/Audio Volume Adjust.rst

 |image02|

-Open one of the Audio examples in "File" -> "Examples" -> "AmebaMultimedia" -> "Audio" -> "AudioVolumeAdjust".
+Open one of the Audio examples in :guilabel:`File -> Examples -> AmebaMultimedia -> Audio -> AudioVolumeAdjust`

 |image03|